What is Translation Risk?

 Translation exposure arising from translation risk is specific for firms that operate in foreign transactions or deal in foreign currencies.
 It is more of a corporate treasury concept to describe risks that a company faces when it deals with foreign clients, thereby foreign transactions.

-Failing to do so may result not in legal hassles but also investor fury even though the firm might be dealing only in a one-time international transaction.
+Failing to do so may result not in legal hassles but also in investor fury even though the firm might be dealing only in a one-time international transaction.
 For a listed firm, it becomes all the more important as any such red flag might lead investors to lose confidence in the firm.

 Recommended Articles

-This has been a guide to what is translation risk and its definition.
+This has been a guide to what translation risk is and its definition.
 Here we discuss how Translation Risk affects firms along with practical examples and key points.
 You may learn more about Risks from our articles below –